 EU funding opportunities

-To give you an idea of the many funding opportunities available, we have nevertheless listed brief information about the EU's various programmes.
-We will update the page as soon as the new framework programme, Horizon Europe, takes shape.
+To give you an idea of the many funding opportunities available, we have nevertheless listed brief information about the EU's various programmes, and seed money intended to help you on the way.

 Read more about the ERC

 The MSCA offers support for mobility, education, career development and knowledge exchange for researchers of all academic ages, as well as for other staff working with research and innovation.

 For those of you who want to do your postdoc in Europe or welcome an international research talent at your department, we have listed some tips regarding the MSCA Postdoctoral Fellowships (MSCA PF).

 This part of the pillar strives to provide Europe's researchers with access to world-class sustainable research infrastructure.
 Therefore, the programme offers financing for everything from modern facilities to services, as well as their operation and availability.

 Read more about Research Infrastructures

 Global Challenges and European Industrial Competitiveness

 The second pillar highlights the crucial role of industry in achieving the Horizon Europe's overall objectives.
 Here, efforts made should support the EU's technological and industrial capacity to meet the global challenges, among other things by promoting important enabling technologies and collaboration between different actors.